 About Learning News

 Learning News is the learning sector’s newswire.
-Learning News publishes news announcements from learning providers, and reports on the learning industry.
+Learning News reports on the learning industry and publishes news announcements from learning providers.

 Learning News reaches learning professionals working in corporate L&D departments, educational institutions and commercial learning providers.
 It also reaches thought-leaders, bloggers, commentators, researchers, event organisers, suppliers, business organisations, institutes, professional bodies and many more people.